ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 ## Configuration
 CloudFront has many, many configuration options including:
 * Device detection - Redirect or serve different content based on user agent
 * CNAMEs - supports wildcard CNAMES and up to 100 CNAMES total
 * Origin KeepAlive Timeout - keep connection from edge location to the CloudFront origin open
 * Allowed HTTP Methods - can be just GET and HEAD

-* Origin Protocol Policy - HTTP, HTTPS or Match Viewer; S3 only support HTTP
+* Origin Protocol Policy - Redirect HTTP to HTTPS, HTTP, HTTPS or Match Viewer (use what ever protocol over the entire req/res); S3 DOES support HTTPS
 * Custom Error pages - when the origin returns a 4XX or 5XX status code; has a min Error Caching TTL

 ### HTTPS